-The S&P 500® Index consists of 500 stocks chosen for market size, liquidity, and industry group representation.
+The S&P 500 Index consists of 500 stocks chosen for market size, liquidity, and industry group representation.
 It is a market value weighted index (stock price times number of shares outstanding), with each stock's weight in the Index proportionate to its market value.
 The "500" is one of the most widely used benchmarks of U.S. equity performance.
-As of September 16, 2005, S&P switched to a float-adjusted format, which weights only those shares that are available to investors, not all of a company's outstanding shares.
-The value of the index now reflects the value available in the public markets.
+Indexes are unmanaged and are not available for direct investment.

 The S&P 500® Equal Weight Index (EWI) is the equal weighted version of the widely used S&P 500.
 The index includes the same constituents as the capitalization weighted S&P 500, but each company in the S&P 500 EWI is allocated a fixed weight - or 0.2% of the index total at each quarterly rebalance.
-Any third party mark(s) appearing above is/are the mark(s) of its/their respective owner(s).